Breaking Emotional Eating Habits

 3 Steps To Beat Emotional Eating

-However, you need to learn how to stop the urge and fight it when it hits.
+What you need to do is learn how to stop the urge and fight it when it hits.

 If you don’t then you’re just going to keep on falling into the same habit again and again, and emotional eating will remain a thing for you.